Ice Maker Water Leak Repair for Samsung RF28T5001SR French Door Refrigerator

 ⚠️ Safety Warning

-Before beginning any repair work on the Samsung RF28T5001SR, disconnect electrical power at the circuit breaker and unplug the unit from the wall outlet.
-Turn off the water supply valve located behind the refrigerator or at the nearest shut-off point.
-This refrigerator weighs approximately 297 pounds when empty, so use proper lifting techniques and have an assistant when moving the unit.
-Wear safety glasses when working with water lines under pressure.
-Be aware that residual water pressure may remain in the lines even after shutting off the main supply.
-Allow the ice maker to complete any active cycle before beginning work to prevent water spillage.
+Before you start any repair work on the Samsung RF28T5001SR, disconnect the electrical power at the circuit breaker and unplug the unit from the wall outlet.
+It’s also essential to turn off the water supply valve located behind the refrigerator or at the nearest shut-off point.
+This refrigerator weighs around 297 pounds when empty, so use proper lifting techniques and get an assistant when moving it.
+Always wear safety glasses when working with water lines under pressure.
+Do remember that residual water pressure may remain in the lines even after shutting off the main supply.
+Let the ice maker finish any active cycle before beginning work to prevent water spillage.

 Parts Needed